-Born in Fort Walton Beach, Florida, Holley developed a love for history at an early age.
+Born in the Panhandle of Florida, Holley developed a love for history at an early age.
 In middle school, she immersed herself in biographies of Lucille Ball, Tammy Wynette, the Romanov Dynasty, the House of Windsor, and political dynasties such as the Roosevelts and Kennedys.
 It was after reading The Autobiography of Eleanor Roosevelt in high school that Holley began to dream of being a historian and writer.
 She set her eyes on one day working at the Franklin D. Roosevelt Presidential Library and Museum in Hyde Park, New York.

 During her senior year of high school, Holley chose to conduct her Capstone Project on Franklin Roosevelt and the creation of the March of Dimes.
 Her research took her to Warm Springs, Georgia, where she interned at Roosevelt’s Little White House and shared stories about the historic site with visitors from across the country.
 At the age of seventeen, Holley had discovered her passion.